 Value of information calculator

 Suppose you wanted to do the absolute most good you could.
 No satisficers here.
-(Of course, purely hypothetical.
-No one in these parts would have enough hubris to undertake such a monumental task.
-Surely.)
 You wouldn’t just luck into the right activity.
 It would probably require careful thinking and investigating many big, difficult problems.
 How do you deal with moral uncertainty?
 (MacAskill 2014) Which moral theory should you grant the most credence?
 What are all the possible do-gooding interventions?
 What are their unintended consequences?

 If you insisted upon answering all these questions before acting, you’d almost surely die before you finished.
-My intuition suggests that’s not the right balance that actually optimizes impact.
-You should probably act in the world at some point rather than idly noodle until the reaper visits.
-But when?
-One possibility is to just pick a semi-arbitrary date on the calendar—to timebox, if you can stomach the business jargon.
+That’s probably not the way to maximize impact.
+You should probably act in the world at some point—even filled with doubt and uncertainty—rather than philosophize until Death Himself comes for you.1 But when should you stop investigating?
+One possibility is to just pick a semi-arbitrary date on the calendar—to “timebox”.

 Expected value of information calculation